Markbkiunga/Simple-Interactive-Social-Media-Website/README.md

 ##### To change a meme's caption

 Enter text into the input field below a meme and click on change caption.
+_One can Enter text then press tab to select the button then press ENTER/RETURN to change the caption._
 </br>

 _With the username logged in,the username will be appended to the beginning of the caption_